Apply to this Program

 - Australian Student Health Plan

-- Completed online application form and a course planning form must be submitted by the Wednesday after Thanksgiving for the Fall or Spring term.
+- Completed online application form and a course planning form must be submitted by 11:59 pm on the second Wednesday after Thanksgiving for the Fall or Spring term.

 Apply to this Program